 Science.
 Technology.
 Engineering.
 Art.
 Math. projects for ages 6 to 9.
 Activity is 45 minutes in length. *Sign-up is required!

-*REGISTRATION IS REQUIRED AS SEATING IS LIMITED TO 20 KIDS (AGES 6 - 9) & EACH CHILD MUST BE REGISTERED SEPARATELY (You are registering your child not yourself)!
-Improper registrations may be canceled at the Library's discretion.
+*REGISTRATION IS REQUIRED AS SEATING IS LIMITED TO 20 KIDS (AGES 6 - 9) & EACH CHILD MUST BE REGISTERED SEPARATELY (You are registering your child not yourself).
+Improper registrations may be cancelled at the Library's discretion.

 Please contact the library or cancel your registration if you cannot attend to open the spot up to someone else.
 If you are wait-listed, you may show up and see if a spot opened up, though there is no guarantee a spot will be open.
 A PARENT OR GUARDIAN (OVER 18) MUST REMAIN IN THE LIBRARY FOR THE DURATION OF THE PROGRAM.
-DOORS WILL CLOSE AT 5 MINUTES AFTER THE START TIME AND NO FURTHER PARTICIPANTS WILL BE ALLOWED IN.
-REGISTERED CHILDREN NOT PRESENT AT THE START TIME WILL HAVE THEIR SPOTS GIVEN TO SOMEONE ON THE WAITLIST.
+REGISTERED CHILDREN NOT PRESENT AT THE START TIME WILL HAVE THEIR SPOTS GIVEN TO SOMEONE ON THE WAIT LIST.

 AGE GROUP: | Kids |